 - Navelbine (chemical name: vinorelbine): An intravenous (IV) chemotherapy that is used in patients with metastatic breast cancer.
 Navelbine is approved for second-line therapy — after an initial chemotherapy (first-line) regimen has been used and has stopped working.

-- Abraxane (chemical name: albumin-bound paclitaxel): An injectable formulation of paclitaxel for treating metastatic breast cancer.
+- Abraxane (chemical name: albumin-bound or nab-paclitaxel): An injectable formulation of paclitaxel for treating metastatic breast cancer.
 Abraxane is approved as second-line therapy.

 Your doctor will tell you which medication combination is likely to work best for you.